 It is now apparent that although the Queenborough, Isle of Sheppey company Shipbreaking (Queenborough) was involved with the exports from 1971, they may not have been involved with those that took place earlier.
-It is now believed that at least one and possibly two other locomotives was exported prior to 1971 without a Shipbreaking (Queenborough) involvement.
+It is now believed that at least two and possibly more locomotives were exported prior to 1971 without a Shipbreaking (Queenborough) involvement.
 Details regarding these can be found here

-Precisely how many locomotives were exported from 1971 onwards is far from clear.
+Precisely how many locomotives were exported from 1971 onwards is still uncertain.
 It is though believed that at least fifteen BR Class 03, Class 04, Class 06 and Class 07 locomotives were involved.
-The actual figure may be as high as twenty.
+The actual figure could be higher.
 Although some information is known about the locomotives Italian histories, in many cases the information is rather sketchy.
 In an attempt to build up a better picture of the Italian history of these locomotives you are invited to submit any observations or photographs of them you may have made whilst visiting Italy.
 In addition any sightings in Great Britain after condemnation would also be welcomed.
 We also seek observations of D2289 throughout its life in order to help the instigators of its repatriation to compile its fuller history.

-It was thought that in recent years only one Ex BR survived in Italy, this being D2289 at Lonato.
+It was thought that in recent years that only one Ex BR survived in Italy, this being D2289 at Lonato.
 However in October 2014 Wim Roost from the Netherlands notified us of the photograph below.
-It is believed it could have been taken as recently as 2013 and it is now known that the locomotive was still present in July 2020.
+It was then believed it could have been taken as recently as 2013 and it is now known that the locomotive was still present in July 2020.
 Delving into Google earth images has revealed that this locomotive was present in 2006 and possibly before.
-Very careful examination of a set of pictures of the locomotive taken in 2015 with earlier picture of those believed exported to Italy have concluded that it is almost certainly D2156 – 03156.
-This though has been recorded as scrapped c1984 so if it does prove to be D2156 – 03156 that where has it been since?
+Very careful examination of a set of pictures of the locomotive taken in 2015 with earlier pictures of those believed exported to Italy has concluded that it is almost certainly D2156 - 03156.
+This though has been recorded as scrapped c1984, so if it does prove to be D2156 - 03156 where has it been since?

 Any further information, photographs or observations regarding this plinthed Class 03 would be most welcomed.